tenthirtyone/contracts-recent/README.md

 2.8 An account without the DEFAULT_ADMIN_ROLE should not be able to revoke the MANAGER_ROLE.
 2.9 Only an account with the DEFAULT_ADMIN_ROLE should be able to grant other roles.
 2.10 Only an account with the DEFAULT_ADMIN_ROLE should be able to revoke other roles.

 ```

 ### Token Creation and Management

 ```

 3.1 The system should provide the capability to mint new ERC1155 tokens.
 3.2 Token minting should require specification of IDs and quantities, as well as target addresses.
 3.3 The system should allow batch minting of tokens using arrays of IDs and respective quantities.
-3.4 The system should permit the burning of tokens from specific addresses.
 3.5 Token burning should require specification of token IDs and quantities.
 3.6 The system should allow batch burning of tokens using arrays of IDs and respective quantities.
 3.7 The system should provide functionality to safely transfer tokens from one address to another.